Skip To Content

 Soil health and water quality management

-• Soil aeration and testing to guide nutrient application
+• Soil aeration and testing to guide nutrient application,

-• Soil health improvements for better infiltration
+• Soil health improvements for better infiltration,

 • Farmyard upgrades, clean/dirty water separation, and improved tracks.

-Carbon Storage
+Carbon storage

-• Ways to improve soil health and organic matter
+• Ways to improve soil health and organic matter,

-• Create wetlands and woodlands
+• Create wetlands and woodlands, and

-• Restore peat bogs – rewetting and reintroduction of sphagnum moss
+• Restore peat bogs – rewetting and reintroduction of sphagnum moss.

 Habitat and biodiversity

-• Enhance on-farm habitats
+• Enhance on-farm habitats,

-• Collaborative eradication of invasive species
+• Collaborative eradication of invasive species.

 Climate resilience